H.323 Global Network Config Guide

 Of course, devices may support any number of audio and video codecs and negotiate the use of those codecs.
 The requirements here are the minimal set required to ensure a basic level of interoperability.

-There are several possible deployment options one may consider in order to interconnect with the H.323 Global Network.
+There are several possible deployment options one may consider to interconnect with the H.323 Global Network.
 They are:

 We will explore each of these deployment options and provide guidance on configuration requirements for each.

-To connect a single or multiple separate hardware or software devices to the H.323 Global Network, the device(s) must be registered with a service that provides Gatekeeper functionality, such as h323.net.
-Each service may have its own set of requirements, and h323.net has its own terminal connectivity requirements.
-Please refer to the requirements specified by your interconnection provider.
+To connect a single or multiple separate hardware or software devices to the H.323 Global Network, the device(s) must be registered with a service that provides Gatekeeper functionality.
+Each service may have its own set of requirements.
+Please refer to the requirements specified by your service provider.

 In this configuration, the Gatekeeper is responsible for providing the required NAT/FW traversal functionality.
 It should also support H.245 tunneling on behalf of the endpoints.
 This means that the endpoints would not need to provide that functionality directly.